Victoria Monét Performs Original End Credit Song for the Star Wars Series "The Acolyte" - LaughingPlace.com

 - Three-time Grammy Award-winning singer-songwriter Victoria Monét performs an original end-credit song, “Power of Two,” for the Star Wars series The Acolyte from Lucasfilm.

-- The song, co-written by Monét, Oscar-winning (Judas and the Black Messiah) and Grammy Award-winning producer D’Mile, and award-winning composer Michael Abels (Get Out and Us), will be available on all streaming platforms June 14.
+- The song, co-written by Monét, Oscar-winning (Judas and the Black Messiah) and Grammy Award-winning producer D’Mile, and award-winning composer Michael Abels (Get Out and Us), is now available to stream on all streaming platforms.

+- The song will appear in the end credits of an upcoming episode of the live-action Star Wars series.

 - The series is now streaming exclusively on Disney+.